indika/blog/_posts/2013-10-25-cooking-with-chef.md

-## Includes, dependencies and stuff like this
+## Includes, dependencies and stuff

 According to the official documentation:
  *Declaring cookbook dependencies is not required with chef-solo.*